 There were effective Infection control procedures in place.
 These included Food Hygiene procedures (e.g. checking of food temperatures, labelling of food kept in fridge and colour coded chopping boards), laundry protocols and guidance, hand washing facilities with anti-bacterial rubs and disposable hand towels and cleaning mops.
 There were in-house COSHH and environmental risk assessments.
-All accident and incidents were recorded both as a hard copy and on the online report system "Enable" within 72hrs of event.
+All accident and incidents were appropriately recorded.

 People's medicines were managed and given safely, and people were involved in the process.
 Staff who administered medicines to people received appropriate training, which was regularly updated.
 Staff who supported people with medicines were able to describe what the medicine was for to ensure people were safe when taking it.
 The ordering, storage, recording and disposal of medicines were safe and well managed.

-There were no gaps in the given their medicines.
-Me e medicine administration edicines were stored in lo on records (MARs) so ocked cabinets to kee it was clear when pe p them safe when n eople had been ot in use.
+There were no gaps in the medicine administration records (MARs) so it was clear when people had been given their medicines.
+People had individual Health Passports, a folder containing a short description of th person and their health and social needs, which could be brought with them to hospital.